 If you use Amazon FBA, they’ll automatically be Prime-eligible.
 Otherwise, if you’d prefer to ship from a 3PL, apply to sell with Seller-Fulfilled Prime so you can get the advantages that Prime affords.

-In Summary – Shopify Amazon Integration, Done Right
+In Summary – Shopify Amazon Integration, Done Right Can Provide Sales Lift

 A lot of people ask which is best – Shopify or Amazon?